Mohammad-Backer/URL-Shortener/README.md

 A web app that takes a long url and using bitly api it shortens it.

 The URL is submitted along with a title for easy organisations.
 They are then stored into the database.
-The database is composed of a single table containing three colones:
+The database is composed of a single table containing four colones:

     1. original_url
     2. shortened_url